 All students who are first time borrowers at NNU are required to complete entrance loan counseling and to sign a Federal Perkins Master Promissory Note (MPN).
 The entrance counseling session can be completed at www.nnu.edu/perkentrance.
 Entrance counseling should be completed now if you have not already done so.
 Important information will be emailed to you regarding e-signing your MPN.
 Watch your email two-three weeks prior to the start of the semester for instructions and the link for e-signing your Note.
 You will need your FAFSA pin to e-sign.

 How are my Direct Loan funds applied to my account?

-All first time NNU borrowers of the Federal Direct Loan will need to complete their Master Promissory Note (MPN) at www.studentloan.gov.
-As a first time borrower, you must also complete a loan counseling session.
-The easiest way to satisfy this requirement is to go online at nnu.edu/entrance.
+All first time NNU borrowers of the Federal Direct Loan will need to complete entrance counseling and a Master Promissory Note (MPN) at studentloans.gov.
 If you are a continuing student and had a Direct Loan this past year while attending NNU, you should have already completed an MPN and should not need to do so again.